uhs-robert/oasis.nvim/README.md

 </details>

 > [!TIP]
 > You may use _any_ style for light or dark mode.
-No restrictions apply.
+No restrictions apply. (e.g. use 'desert' in light_style)

 ### 🕶️ Choosing a Light Theme